codeclimate/codeclimate-rubocop/config/contents/lint/trailing_comma_in_attribute_declaration.md

-This cop checks for trailing commas in attribute declarations, such as `#attr_reader`.
+Checks for trailing commas in attribute declarations, such as `#attr_reader`.
 Leaving a trailing comma will nullify the next method definition by overriding it with a getter method.